adam-mcdaniel/cable-lang-cxx/README.md

 // It returns an objects with the defined attributes,
 // its not really of type File. let File = |name| {
-    let self = @;
+    // Must define the object to return by yourself! let self = @;

     self.name = name;

     self.read = |self| {
-        return self, read_file(self.name);
+        // Return the value of self, or the object will become None return self, read_file(self.name);
     };

     self.write = |self, content| {
-        return self, write_file(self.name, content);
+        // Return the value of self, or the object will become None return self, write_file(self.name, content);
     };

     self.append = |self, content| {
-        return self, write_file(self.name, read_file(self.name) + content);
+        // Return the value of self, or the object will become None return self, write_file(self.name, read_file(self.name) + content);
     };